Austini96/all-time-spotify-wrapped/README.md

 ## Objective

-Deep dive into a my complete song listening history to analyze top artists, tracks, genres, listening patterns, and audio feature preferences.
+Deep dive into a my complete song listening history to analyze top artists, tracks, genres, and extensive listening patterns.
 This project recreates "Spotify Wrapped" that can be viewed at any time of year with richer insights.

 **Key Features:**
 - **Real-time Tracking**: Hourly API calls during active hours (0-6, 14-23 UTC)